-

 Collecting for an APP entity’s ‘functions or activities’

-3.8 An APP entity must only collect personal information which is reasonably necessary for one or more of the entity’s functions or activities (APPs 3.1 and 3.2).[2]
+3.12 An APP entity must only collect personal information which is reasonably necessary for one or more of the entity’s functions or activities (APPs 3.1 and 3.2).[10]
 Agencies may, in addition, collect personal information that is directly related to one or more of the agency’s functions or activities.
+Regarding sensitive information, there is an additional requirement to seek consent for the collection, unless an exception in APP 3.4 applies.
+Even where an exception applies, the collection will generally still need to be reasonably necessary for (or, for agencies, directly related to) the entity’s functions or activities (APP 3.3).

 - identifying an APP entity’s functions or activities — different criteria apply for ascertaining the functions and activities of agencies and organisations